jwulf/mr-multiple-documents/README.md

 Open http://localhost:3000 and select one or more files, then submit.
 The server will:

 1. Receive the multipart form.
-2. Convert each file to `{ filename, contentType, buffer }`.
+2. Convert each file buffer into an in-memory `Readable` stream and attach a `path` property set to the original filename so `form-data` preserves it.
-3. Call `rest.uploadDocuments({ documents })`.
+3. Call `rest.uploadDocuments({ files: streams })`.
-4. Return JSON with the filenames and raw Camunda response.
+4. Return JSON with the filenames and the raw Camunda response.

 If env vars are missing, the first upload attempt returns a 500 with a helpful message (server still starts even if not configured yet).
+The filename metadata is preserved without writing to disk; content type is inferred from the filename extension.

 ## Notes